appium/ruby_lib/docs/parallel.md

-Appium 1.7.0+ supports single server and multiple session and Xcode 9 is required for iOS.
+Appium 1.7.0+ supports single server and multiple sessions, and it requires Xcode 9 for iOS.

 # Example
 ## Run tests on Multiple Simulators with Xcode 9